wifisensing/PicoScenes-Manual/source/scenarios.rst

 .. _csi_by_sdr:
-CSI Measurement using NI USRP or HackRF One SDR
+ISAC Research using NI USRP or HackRF One SDR
 --------------------------------------------------

 PicoScenes can drive SDR devices to transmit 802.11a/g/n/ac/ax/be format frames, receive frames, and measure the CSI data in real-time.
+In the following sections, we explore four major topics:

+- Receiving frames and measuring CSI by :ref:`sdr_rx`
+- Transmitting Frames by :ref:`sdr_tx`
+- Non-Standard Tx and Rx: :ref:`non-standard-tx-rx`
+- Advanced features: :ref:`experimental-features`

 .. _sdr_rx:
 Listening to Wi-Fi Traffic and Measuring CSI for 802.11a/g/n/ac/ax/be-Format Frame